callstack/react-native-material-palette/docs/API.md

 * `onInit?: () => void` - (optional) - Init handler, called when the `MaterialPaletteProvider` is just about to start creating the palette.

-* `onFinish?: (palette: PaletteInstance, globalDefaults: PaletteDefaults) => void` - (optional) - Finish handler, called when the palette is created, but before it gets propagated to _connected_ components - use it, if you want to mutate the palette instance.
+* `onFinish?: (palette: PaletteInstance) => void` - (optional) - Finish handler, called when the palette is created, but before it gets propagated to _connected_ components - use it, if you want to mutate the palette instance.
+If some profiles are not available for the provided image, the defaults will apply, taking precedence the ones you passed to the component as `this.props.defaults`.

 * `children: React$Element<*>`, - (__required__) - Children elements - the rest of your app's component tree.